exakat/php-dictionary/_build/html/_sources/dictionary.rst.txt

 HTML entity
 -----------

 HTML entities are special character sequences, that represents a single character.
-Such representation is not needed for simple characters, such as the latin alphabet.
+Such representation is not needed for simple characters, such as the Latin alphabet.
 On the other hand, they are needed for unusual characters, in particular when the encoding cannot be guaranteed to support it.

 They are also needed to display characters, which have a special meaning, such as double quote `"`, or the greater `>` and lesser signs `<`.